Intention-Aware Planner for Robust and Safe Aerial Tracking

 Further benchmarks are conducted in deceleration scenarios.
-We let the target execute several sudden decelerations at the max speed of $2m/s$ and count target's positions on the x-y plane, shown in Fig \ref{fig:dec1}.
-The horizontal distance curve during one deceleration is shown in Fig. \ref{fig:dec2}.
-Evidently, our tracker is able to maintain a safe distance from the target during decelerations, while Ji's tracker will be too close to the target.
-So we can see that our tracker's ability to perceive the target intention significantly improves the safety of tracking.
+We let the target execute several sudden decelerations at the max speed of $2m/s$ and count target positions relative to the tracker on the $x$-$y$ plane, shown in Fig \ref{fig:sim_dec1a}.
+It can be observed that in our method, the distribution of target positions within the tracker's FOV is more concentrated, indicating that the distance to the target is maintained better.
+The horizontal distance curve during one deceleration is shown in Fig. \ref{fig:sim_dec1b}.
+Evidently, our tracker is able to slow down in time and maintain a safe distance from the target during decelerations, while Ji's tracker would be too close to the target and could potentially lead to a collision.
+Thus, it can be deduced that our tracker can leverage the target intention to improve the safety of tracking.